Section 10: Travel

-- If traveling by car, understanding that the virus is spread through respiratory droplets and close contact with others, it is best to avoid close contact with passengers, when possible.
-Therefore, when practical, individuals should travel alone.
-If this is not practical, limit the number in the vehicle to as few as possible, preferably no more than 2.
+- If traveling by car, understanding that the virus is spread through respiratory droplets and close contact with others, it is best to avoid close contact with passengers, when possible and travelers in vehicles are encouraged to wear masks.
 Travelers may consider lowering the windows as well to allow for better ventilation.
-All occupants should consider wearing a face covering; and, venting, heating and cooling may be used, but air re-circulation should be turned off.
+Venting, heating and cooling may be used, but all occupants should consider wearing a face covering; and, venting, heating and cooling may be used, but air re-circulation should be turned off.

 - Travelers must meet all other campus policies related to student traveland student classroom attendance.

 - This does not include travel for NCAA-sanctioned events which have been reviewed and approved by the Vice Chancellor for Athletics.